Skip to content

 A syllabus of the class can be found here.

 Final project description can be found here.
-You’re encouraged to consult with Prof. Gürsoy on the design of your project.
-To schedule a zoom or in-person office hour with her, please use this link.
+You’re encouraged to consult with the TAs on the design of your project.
+TAs will set up in-person office hours for right after the class; you can also schedule zoom office hours with them.
 A guideline for the project presentations can be found here.
+Total of 44 points.

-BINF4001 is the introductory class for the Biomedical Informatics and taught on Morningside campus (room Pupin 414).
+BINF4001 is the introductory class for the Biomedical Informatics and taught on Morningside campus (room RSC 606).
 This class spans an overview of the field of biomedical informatics, combining perspectives from medicine, computer science, and social science.
 It outlines the use of computers and information in health care and the biomedical sciences, covering specific applications and general methods, current issues, capabilities and limitations of biomedical informatics.

 Biomedical Informatics studies the organization of medical information, the effective management of information using computer technology, and the impact of such technology on medical research, education, and patient care.
 The field explores techniques for assessing current information practices, determining the information needs of health care providers and patients, developing interventions using computer technology, and evaluating the impact of those interventions.